 Necessities, such as food and clothing, have often been the targets of protectionist trade policies.
-Often driven by security concerns, the ability to maintain self-sufficiency in these areas was a priority of many nations.
-The WTO and the 1994 GATT began to address these areas, providing temporary and provisional safeguards to transition to a more liberal trade areas.
+Often driven by security concerns, maintaining self-sufficiency in these areas was a priority of many nations.
+The WTO and the 1994 GATT began to address these areas, providing temporary and provisional safeguards to transition to more liberal trade areas.

 Challenges during the Doha Round included agricultural subsidies offered by developed nations, particularly the EU.
 While the EU was a major driver to the Doha (Development) Round of GATT talks, they wanted to ensure that these traditionally protected industries retained their preeminent position within the trade environment.

 Since the Uruguay Round, the developed countries have moved slowly to lift tariffs and subsidies.
-The US, for example, continues to provide agricultural subsidies in excess of $25 Billion annually.
-The US and EU have tied the reduction of tariffs to “fair trade” elements, such as the use of sustainable farming techniques, environmental protections and food security measures under the WTO SPS Agreement as reasons to slow liberalization with developing nations.
+The US, for example, continues to provide agricultural subsidies of over $25 billion annually.
+The US and EU have tied the reduction of tariffs to “fair trade” elements, such as sustainable farming techniques, environmental protection, and food security measures under the WTO SPS Agreement as reasons to slow liberalization with developing nations.

-the GATT 1947 Treaty, Article 11, provided for a carve out of many areas of agriculture, making the original GATT rules predominantly applicable to manufactured goods.
-Article 16 provides a carve out for “primary products”, often interpreted as agricultural goods.
-So, while the period from 1947 to 1994 saw significant liberalization of industrial trade, agricultural trade remained distorted, and in fact became more so, as decolonialization created new dynamics in international trade around developing nations looking to trade their way into development sing their natural resources – including agriculture. the failure of the 1947 GATT led many of the newly independent nations to not join the agreement, and was one of the significant pressures driving the Uruguay Round.
+The GATT 1947 Treaty, Article 11, provided a carve-out of many areas of agriculture, making the original GATT rules predominantly applicable to manufactured goods.
+Article 16 provides a carve-out for “primary products,” often interpreted as agricultural goods.
+So, while the period from 1947 to 1994 saw significant liberalization of industrial trade, agricultural trade remained distorted.
+In fact, it became more so as decolonization created new dynamics in international trade around developing nations looking to trade their way into development sing their natural resources – including agriculture.
+The failure of the 1947 GATT led many of the newly independent nations not to join the agreement and was one of the significant pressures driving the Uruguay Round.